wp-plugins/livepress/readme.txt

 5. List of users with name and biography

 == Changelog ==

+= 0.9 =
+*	Fixed compatibility with WordPress 3.0 (and its new multisite feature)
+*   Fixed BuddyPress integration
+*	Added feature to show avatars of commentators
+*	Added feature to sort by firstname or lastname

 = 0.8 =
 *   Added feature to show a user's biography next to the avatar